Numerical Algebraic Geometry for Energy Computations on Tensor Train Varieties

 \begin{example} We compute the Lagrangian locus of the Rayleigh-Ritz optimization problem~\eqref{eqn:optproblem} for $V=\mathbb{P}^1 \times \mathbb{P}^1$ using the matrix $H$ from Example \ref{ex:P1xP1}.
 This is given by $I_V$ together with the $3$-minors of the augmented Jacobian

 The Lagrangian locus $L(V, H)$ is zero-dimensional and has degree $12$.
 The primary decomposition of the defining ideal has three components over $\mathbb Q$:

 Note that both of the last two components contain the isotropic quadric $\psi_{00}^2 + \psi_{01}^2 + \psi_{10}^2 + \psi_{11}^2$.
 Therefore the four isotropic points they contribute are not critical points. \end{example} \begin{example} The Lagrangian locus of the Rayleigh-Ritz problem \eqref{eqn:optproblem} for the twisted cubic $C$ with the same $H$ as in Example \ref{ex:P1xP1} is obtained from the $4$-minors of the corresponding augmented Jacobian.
-The resulting ideal is exactly the critical ideal $I_{\mathrm{crit}}(C,H)$ of degree $10$. \end{example} In order to prove that the Lagrangian locus is finite for generic $H$, we introduce the Lagrangian correspondence. \begin{theorem} The Lagrangian correspondence $\mathcal{L}_V$
+The resulting ideal is exactly the critical ideal $I_{\mathrm{crit}}(C,H)$ of degree $10$. \end{example}